oresat/oresat-linux/updater_onboard/README.md

 ### States Machine
 ![]("https://github.com/oresat/oresat-linux/updater_onboard/UpdaterStateMachine.jpg")
 - **Sleep** - Initial state that will be listening for commands.
 - **Pre-Update** - If there are archive files available, the updater will open the oldest one, and load the yaml instrution file.
-- **Update** - Parses the instructions and install deb packages it says to.
+Then parses the instructions and install deb packages it says to.
 - **Failed** - Delete all archive files and if it was in the Update state, it will revert the update.

-## Dependacies
-- python3
-- python3-yaml
-- python3-pydbus
-- python3-apt
-- python3-daemon